7bitcoder/7bitDI/Docs/advanced-guides/using-factories.rst

 ========================================

 Factory functor can be provided to manually create a service.
-Functor should return unique_ptr and as an argument should optionally take reference to the service provider.
+Functor should return unique_ptr and as an argument should optionally take other services ().
-Functor scheme (IServiceProvider &) -> std::unique_ptr or () -> std::unique_ptr
+Functor scheme (Services...) -> std::unique_ptr
+Where Services are pointners, unique pointners, references, vectors with pointners or unique pointners

 .. literalinclude:: ../../Examples/Guides/FactoryFunctions.cpp
    :caption: Examples/Guides/FactoryFunctions